daslu/scittle/doc/emmy/NOTES.md

 bb dev
 ```

+3. Wait for some time and browse to http://localhost:1341/repl.html.
+It will create
+   connection between cljs dev nrepl server to browser js runtime.

-3. From emacs, open cljs file, e.g. `resources/public/cljs/script.cljs`, then
+4. From emacs, open cljs file, e.g. `resources/public/cljs/script.cljs`, then
    type `M-x cider-connect-clj RET localhost RET 1339 RET`.
 At this point, the repl
    should be started successfully but the source buffer was not linked into
    repl buffer yet.

-4. Go to repl repl buffer with `M-x switch-to-buffer`, and pick the correct repl
+5. Go to repl repl buffer with `M-x switch-to-buffer`, and pick the correct repl
    that is started in 3.

-5. Set the repl buffer to cljs by typing `M-x cider-set-repl-type RET cljs RET`.
+6. Set the repl buffer to cljs by typing `M-x cider-set-repl-type RET cljs RET`.

-6. Switch back to source buffer with `M-x switch-to-buffer` again.
+7. Switch back to source buffer with `M-x switch-to-buffer` again.

-7. At this point, the source and repl buffer now linked so that we can for example
+8. At this point, the source and repl buffer now linked so that we can for example
    type `C-c C-z` to switch back and forth between source and repl buffer.